imduchuyyy/helix-wallet-cli/README.md

 # Mini Cool Wallet
-Mini Cool Wallet is python script store and encrypt your private key.
-Unlike normal extension wallet, MCW can not connect to browser, not connect to the internet, so it can't be hack
+Mini Cool Wallet is python script encrypt your private key.
+Unlike normal extension wallet, MCW can not connect to browser, so it can't be hack

 ## Set up
 1. Install package